 Regulators at the Consumer Financial Protection Bureau (CFPB) decided that the GFE and TIL disclosures needed an overall.
 They were trying to find a way to reduce the number of disclosures a loan officer had to provide to a borrower.
 Reducing the number of disclosures would help reduce the confusion for borrowers.

-The Loan Estimate was a welcome change by the industry in general as it made it easier to explain the details of the loan to a borrower.
+The LE was a welcome change by the industry in general as it made it easier to explain the details of the loan to a borrower.

-It’s also important to remember that the disclosure is just what it says it is; an “estimate.”
-The lender has to follow certain regulations and laws in terms of disclosing all the costs, but there is some leeway provided in case something changes.
+It’s also important to remember that the disclosure is just what it says it is: an “estimate.”
+The lender has to follow certain regulations and laws regarding the disclosure of all the costs, but there is some leeway provided in case something changes.

-In addition to the initial Loan Estimate given to the borrower at the time of application, a new Loan Estimate is sent whenever there is a material change to the loan.
-For example, a new Loan Estimate will be sent if you lock in your interest rate.
-If you change terms or the loan amount, a new Loan Estimate is issued.3
+In addition to the initial LE given to the borrower at the time of application, a new LE is sent whenever there is a material change to the loan.
+For example, a new LE will be sent if you lock in your interest rate.
+If you change the terms of the loan amount, a new LE is issued.3

 Below is simple to read a breakdown of all three pages of the Loan Estimate.